markrogoyski/ipv4-subnet-calculator-php/README.md

 ```

 Composer will install IPv4 Subnet Calculator inside your vendor folder.
 Then you can add the following to your
-.php files to use library with Autoloading.
+.php files to the use library with Autoloading.

 ```php
 require_once( __DIR__ . '/vendor/autoload.php' );